AbhyudhaysSRr/AbhyudhaysSRr/README.md

 - 🌍 Based in Buffalo, New York
 - 🎓 Pursuing a Master's in Data Science
-- 💼 Currently on the lookout for Summer (2025) Internships in the United States!
+- 💼 Currently on the lookout for Internships
-- 🌱 Actively learning more about the end-to-end ML lifecycle of model training, deployment .
+- 🌱 Actively learning more about the end-to-end ML lifecycle of model training, deployment

 ## Contact